B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 So, are bed and breakfasts cheaper than hotels?
 In my experience, the nightly rates for B&Bs usually fall within roughly the same price range as local 3 and 4-star hotel rooms.
 B&B prices may seem low to you if you’re accustomed to 5-star hotels, or perhaps high if you typically book budget hotels (1 or 2-star).
 B&Bs are not considered to be “budget accommodation”.

 B&Bs typically include breakfast in their nightly rate, while hotel rooms may or may not.
-For the budget-conscious traveler to consider - this means $120 for a B&B with breakfast for two would end up costing less than a $100 hotel room for two, if you’ll still end up paying $40 more to eat breakfast outside the property.
+For the budget-conscious traveler to consider - this means $120 for a B&B with breakfast for two will end up costing less than a $100 hotel room for two, if you’ll still end up paying $40 more to eat breakfast at a restaurant.

 Safety Comparison